Bloc/Webflow-BlocJams-Screencasts/08-just-push-play.md

 * added 10px of margin to the right side of `playControls`
 * added a new class to the last `playControls`, which is the volume icon
 * updated the right margin to 40px

+Most music apps share similar qualities, but all have to have controls.
+We've made sure to add in the main ones: previous, play, next and volume.

 Finally, let's design how the album information will be displayed on the play bar: